docker/docs/compose/environment-variables/set-environment-variables.md

 > **Important**
 >
-> Values set in the shell environment override those set in the `.env` file.
+> Values set in the shell environment override those set when using the `--env-file` argument in the CLI.
 For more information, see [Environment variable precedence](envvars-precedence.md)

 ### Set environment variables with 'docker compose run -e'